mlflow/mlflow/docs/source/model-registry.rst

 **Model version aliases**

-Model version aliases provide a flexible way to set named aliases on model versions.
-For example, setting a **champion** alias on a model version enables you to fetch this model version by that alias via the :meth:`~mlflow.client.MlflowClient.get_model_version_by_alias` client API or the model URI ``models:/<registered model name>@champion``.
-Aliases can be easily reassigned to new model versions via the UI and client API alike, thereby decoupling model deployment from the production system code.
-Unlike model registry stages, more than one alias can be applied to any given model version, creating powerful possibilities for model deployment.
+Model version aliases provide a flexible way to create named references for particular model versions, and are useful for identifying which model version(s) are deployed within an environment.
+For example, setting a **champion** alias on a model version enables you to fetch the model version by that alias via the :meth:`~mlflow.client.MlflowClient.get_model_version_by_alias` client API or the model URI ``models:/<registered model name>@champion``.
+Aliases can be reassigned to new model versions via the UI and client API.
+Unlike model registry stages, more than one alias can be applied to any given model version, allowing for easier A/B testing and model rollout.

 **[New] Environmental separation**